 \subsection{Ablation on Core-set Size}

 We conduct an ablation study on the size of the core-set $n$.
-We experiment with $n \in \{50, 100, 200\}$, and the results are shown in Table~\ref{tab:ablation} and Figures~\ref{app_fig:acc_gap},\ref{app_fig:acc_gap_100},\ref{app_fig:acc_gap_200},\ref{app_fig:acc_gap_top},\ref{app_fig:acc_gap_top_100},\ref{app_fig:acc_gap_top_200}.
-As expected, the estimation gap (denoted by the \textit{EG} column) generally decreases as $n$ increases for most methods.
-The only exception to this trend is the \textsc{Anchor-Points-Predictor}, whose performance worsens with larger core-set sizes.
-Our detailed results in Figure~\ref{app_fig:acc_gap_200} reveal that \textsc{Anchor-Points-Predictor} tends to struggle when $n$ is large and the overall dataset size $N$ is small.
-Nonetheless, it can still perform well on larger benchmarks such as \texttt{ImageNet} and \texttt{MNLI}.
-This observation aligns with the findings reported by the original authors, who noted that the effectiveness of \textsc{Anchor-Points} diminishes when $n$ exceeds 100~\citep{anchorpoints}.
+We experiment with $n=$ $10$, $20$, $50$, $100$, and $200$, and the summarized results are shown in Table~\ref{tab:ablation} (detailed results can be found in Appendix~\ref{app:results}).
+As expected, the estimation gap generally decreases as $n$ increases for most methods.
 Our previous conclusions remain valid across both settings.
 With larger core-set sizes, most methods continue to perform better than \textsc{Random-Sampling} in the interpolation split but fail to do so in the extrapolation model split.
-Interestingly, we also find that \textsc{Random-Sampling} outperforms all other methods when given twice as much data, even in the interpolation model split.
+Interestingly, we also find that \textsc{Random-Sampling} outperforms all other methods when given twice as much data, even in the interpolation split.